 What happened to me @Nephi on Sunday 6/26/16.... today?
 Well, I was launched as a sniffer, did make a climb, then just could not connect and get back up.
 My fault, no one else's.
-I landed and since I am crew less it was simply to difficult and time consuming for me to get another launch.
+I landed and since I am crew less it was simply too difficult and time consuming for me to get another launch.
 So I watched the entire group go around the course on the tracker page(http://glideport.aero/).
-Me now thinks I should have driven to Wal Mart and watched the pigeons propagate around the parking lot.
+I now think I should have driven to Wal Mart and watched the pigeons propagate around the parking lot.
 Grrrr.........#711.

 Well, as soon as I make a post about how hot its been, I froze my whatever off riding my motorcycle to the airport this morning.
 Folks at the morning pilots meeting were walking around with Jackets on!

-Today was cancelled.
-Good news as the thermal height wouldn't of gotten us up to the max start height of 12,000 msl.
-But we were told its on a improving trend with this coming mid week looking really promising.
+Today was canceled.
+Good news as the thermal height wouldn't have gotten us up to the max start height of 12,000 msl.
+But we were told its on an improving trend with this coming midweek looking really promising.

 Tonight Uys Jonker is going to put on a Jet demo and product review as dinner is planned at the airport @ 7pm.
-At the Worlds in 2010 both brothers helped me big time with several issues I was having with my electronics.
+At the Worlds in 2010, both brothers helped me big time with several issues I was having with my electronics.
 Their sportsmanship and product support is simply off the top of the chart.
-Ya, I fly a ASG 29, but as Uys says its for the sport and that is what matters!
+Ya, I fly an ASG 29, but as Uys says it's for the sport and that is what matters!
 Great folks for sure.

 Looks like B4 posted on the SSA website.
 I am off to do laundry.